sepehr-rs/Sudoku/README.md

 ## Contribute
 We need your help to make Sudoku better!
 There are lots of features that can be added, and we would love to see your contributions.
+Please read our [contribution guidelines](CONTRIBUTING.md) for further info.

 If you want to contribute to this project, you can fork the repository and submit a pull request.
 You can also report a bug or request a feature by opening an issue.